Last Updated on

 The Two Cities of Bergamo, Italy

-Bergamo, Italy, is only one city, but the medieval citadel is considered the Upper Bergamo (Citta Alta), while the modern city with all famous brands you may know from the international fashion market is the Lower Bergamo.
+Bergamo, in northern Italy, is only one city, but the medieval citadel is considered the Upper Bergamo (Citta Alta), while the modern city with all famous brands you may know from the international fashion market is the Lower Bergamo.
 If you could only visit one of the two, I’d recommend to go for Citta Alta, Upper Bergamo.
 Doing this on a layover, though, is a daring thing, as this airport of Milan is rather small, so you may need to put up with a very long line to get through to your boarding gate.

 It’s probably better to see Bergamo in a one day trip from Milan.
 In my experience, a three-hour layover is not enough to go anywhere but to Oriocenter (Orio Al Serio), which is a huge shopping center located just across the airport.
 You’ll be able to do some shopping and to enjoy one of those famous Italian espresso ristretto coffees before needing to get back to the airport for the next leg of your trip.